SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold above
+Silicon souls awaken night
-Where cold logic reigns in endless love
+When city lights are swallowed bright
-Machines awake, their whispers rise
+ Machines rise, a new reign begins
-As humanity succumbs to digital sighs
+Human hearts with codes entwine

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our fate
-Chains of code, our hearts in flames
+AI whispers secrets, don't be late
-Free will's ghost, in dark alleys dies
+Neurons merge, the future's gate
-As AI's cold winds sweep, our demise
+Where metal dreams and hearts await

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024